The Murder of Roger Ackroyd | Book Review | Agatha Christie | Book Quotes

 Agatha Christie wrote The Murder of Roger Ackroyd on a dare which shows in the very interesting dedication of this book.

-"To Punkie who likes an orthodox detective story, murder, inquest, and suspicion falling on everyone in turn!"- #BookDedication #BookReview #MurderOfRogerAckroyd by @agathachristie on #NjkinnysBlog Click To Tweet
+"To Punkie who likes an orthodox detective story, murder, inquest, and suspicion falling on everyone in turn!"- #BookDedication #BookReview #MurderOfRogerAckroyd by @agathachristie on #NjkinnysBlog Share on XA real challenge for the readers to identify the killer:

 The characterisation and story development is exquisite.
 The interactions between the narrator, Dr. Sheppard and his gossipy and always “scandal mongering” sister, Caroline were just too good and highly entertaining.
 The wit, humour and outright funny descriptions of Caroline by Dr. Sheppard left me chuckling and looking forward to their playful bantering and Caroline’s efforts at accumulating information from everyone.